-It’s important to us that the BBRS delivers good customer service, ensuring that we uphold our principles of Independent, Fair, Timely, Transparent and Accessible.
-If you feel you need to complain about the service you have received we will take this seriously, investigate, and learn from any mistakes that have been made.
+It’s important to us that the BBRS delivers good customer service, ensuring that we uphold our principles of Independent, Fair, Timely, Transparent and Accessible dispute resolution.
+If you feel you need to complain about the service you have received, we will take this seriously, investigate, and learn from any mistakes that have been made.
+If we agree something has gone wrong, we will endeavour to put things right.
 This page details how you can make a service complaint, and what you should expect from us.

 What can I raise a service complaint about?

 We are keen to hear when our processes have not met either your expectations or our own standards.
 There are some circumstances where a service complaint cannot be progressed.
 We will not accept a service complaint about the following:

 - The outcome or decision of a case, or judgement used within a case.
 Within the case management approach it is possible to appeal a decision, and this is the correct approach for this type of concern.
 Details on how to appeal are available from the case team and will be included at different stages of the process.

 - A policy of the BBRS.
 The policy the BBRS operates to is a product of extensive collaboration between our stakeholder groups.
 Feedback on our policy will be shared with these stakeholders for their consideration.

 - We may not be able to investigate a service complaint if it is longer than three months since the event being complained about.

 In the first instance, we encourage you to raise your concerns with the BBRS team that you are in contact with – be that the contact centre or case teams.
 This is often the easiest and quickest way of resolving any concern you have.
 The team you are in contact with will listen to what you have to say and will try to address your concerns.